Sport & Exercise Nutrition BSc (Hons)

 Physiology of exercise training

-With a focus on the physiology of aerobic function, you will understand adaptations to exercise training and the measurement of key aerobic parameters such as the lactate threshold and maximal oxygen uptake.
-This forms a basis for understanding functional decline in disease and training intensity distribution for aerobic performance.
-Accompanied by a series of laboratory-based workshops where you will make direct measures of aerobic function.
+Students will study aerobic physiology, including adaptations to exercise training and the measurement of key parameters such as lactate threshold and maximal oxygen uptake.
+This module provides a foundation for understanding functional decline in disease and optimal training intensity for aerobic performance.
+Laboratory workshops allow students to directly measure aerobic function and apply theoretical knowledge.

 Training programme design